-ITM has operated from their Nelson, Pascoe Street factory since 2000.
+ITM Frame & Truss operated from their Nelson, Pascoe Street factory from 2000 – 2019.
+During 2019 a new purpose built factory was constructed for our operation at Lower Queen Street, Richmond.
 With 1,165m2 of laid out factory, two assembly lines and the latest Spida computerised machinery running two assembly lines we have plenty of capacity.
 A standard 200m2 house can be cut and assembled within a single day.

 Our experience comes from within our own team of detailers, pricing and managers along with access to outsourced detailing skills and capacity.
 Rodney Woolf responsible for all ITM manufacturing departments has over 30 years in the timber, building supplies and Frame & Truss industry.